8 Best Headphones for Deaf People

 Sound proof ear muffs

-After carefully testing and reviewing several different headphones, we’ve compiled the following list of our eight favorite pairs of headphones for deaf people.
+After carefully testing and reviewing several headphones, we’ve compiled the following list of our favorite pairs of headphones for deaf people.

 AfterShokz Aeropex

-The AfterShokz from Aeropex is a great option for people looking for headphones with an amplifier.
-These headphones use bone conduction technology to deliver sound to the listener; learn more here.
+The AfterShokz from Aeropex is an excellent option for people looking for headphones with an amplifier.
+These headphones use bone conduction technology to deliver sound to the listener; learn more about Aftershokz headphones here.

-The Aeropex also has several other features that make it a great choice for deaf people, including an adjustable headband, a sweat-resistant design, and eight hours of battery life.
+The Aeropex also has several other features that make it an excellent choice for deaf people, including an adjustable headband, a sweat-resistant design, and eight hours of battery life.

 BeHear NOW